nishitpatel01/Fake_News_Detection/README.md

 4. After hitting the enter, program will use for an input string which will be a piece of information or a news headline that you want to verify.
 Once you paste or type news headline, then press enter.

+5. Once you hit the enter, program will take user input (news headline) and will be used by model to classify in one of categories of "True" and "False".
+Along with classifying the news headline, model will also provide a probability of truth associated with it.

 End with an example of getting some data out of the system or using it for a little demo